 Many employees all across the world spend the majority of their days at work.
-Therefore, it is the responsibility of business owners to make sure that the working environment is conducive to and comfortable for their employees.
+Therefore, it is the responsibility of business owners to make sure that the working environment is conducive to being safe and comfortable for their employees.
 A safe workplace is crucial for every employee’s productivity, health, and increased staff effectiveness on the job.

 Especially in high-risk industries like mining and manufacturing, workplace safety should be a top priority.
 These industries use the welding process quite frequently, exposing everyone in the zone to harmful fumes which can affect the respiratory system and adversely impact their health and safety.